c0d3cisco/reading-notes/code-102/reading-8.md

 ## When does a for loop stop executing?

-Whenever the condition of becomes faules.
+Whenever the condition of becomes false.

 ## How many times will a while loop execute?